 Aim of the Voter Choice Project

-The aim of the Voter Choice Project is to explore why Australians vote the way they do: what personal, media or campaign influences they respond to in deciding who to vote for, and when in the campaign cycle they make their vote decision.
+The aim of the Voter Choice Project is to explore why Australians vote the way they do, with the hope of making election campaigns work better for voters.
+This involves finding out what personal, media or campaign influences voters respond to in deciding who to vote for, and when in the campaign cycle they make their vote decision.

 There is a significant body of academic research and polling done on ‘who’ votes for which Australian political parties, their social and demographic characteristics, and their attitudes to the dominant political issues.
 However, the deeper question of ‘why’ people vote for a particular party or candidate, and ‘how’ or ‘when’ they came to that decision, is not well researched in Australia.
 This project is seeking to answer some of the ‘why’, ‘how’ and ‘when’ of Australian voter decision.